ethereumclassic/ethereumclassic.github.io/content/knowledge/sent-funds-to-the-wrong-address/index.en.md

 ---
 title: Sent funds to the wrong address
-metaDescription: Guide to recovering funds if you send them to the wrong address
+description: Guide to recovering funds if you send them to the wrong address
 ---

 So you’ve sent your funds to the wrong network?
 The good news is in most cases they can be recovered.
 Your first step is to take a deep breath and then determine which of the scenarios below happened.